 The design of the Dots & Dashes game board reflects an effort to balance simplicity and a "blank slate" feel with sufficient information to inform players' decisions and generate constructive discussion.
-The final Dots & Dashes game board is illustrated in Figure 1, and includes elements such as:
+The final Dots & Dashes game board is illustrated in Figure 2-1 and includes elements such as:

-- Major roadways and all rail routes for orientation to the existing transportation network; - Designated employment, shopping, and commercial centers for use as player landmarks: - Smart Growth Development Centers from DVRPC's Destination 2030 Long-Range Plan; - Locations within the top categories of DVRPC's Transit Score were shaded in gray to highlight areas with population and job densities that are most supportive of transit (9): - Dots & Dashes "cost menu" outlining required instructions for players; - Key illustrating all necessary symbology; and

-• Logo to specifically brand the board as more than a map, and to welcome participants to join in a task that feels significant to them ("piecing together transit's future").
+- Major roadways and all rail routes for orientation to the existing transportation network. - Designated employment, shopping, and commercial centers for use as player landmarks. - Smart Growth Development Centers from DVRPC's Destination 2030 Long-Range Plan. - Locations within the top categories of DVRPC's Transit Score shaded in gray to highlight areas with population and job densities that are most supportive of transit [9]. - Dots & Dashes "cost menu" outlining required instructions for players. - Key illustrating all necessary symbology. - Logo to specifically brand the board as more than a map and to welcome participants to join in a task that feels significant to them ("piecing together transit's future").

 The board itself was printed on a heavy plastic-like material rather than paper in order to replicate the more substantial look and feel of a typical board game.
 In addition, a cohesive branding was created to help market events and generate interest.
-It also reinforced the notion of playing in a "game world," and by game rules.
-The Dots & Dashes game pieces take the form of four types of specifically printed and colored adhesive stickers (two dots and two dashes), as detailed in Figure 2.
+It also reinforced the notion of playing in a "game world" and by game rules.

+The Dots & Dashes game pieces take the form of four types of specificallyprinted and colored adhesive stickers (two dots and two dashes), as detailed in Figure 2-2.
 The dots allow players to place node (or spot) improvements on their game boards, and the dashes are for corridor (or line) improvements.
 Each game piece has a dollar value on it, which reflects the rough capital cost of the improvements covered by that game piece, inflated to 2030 dollars and in scale with the game board (in the case of dashes, which have per inch/mile costs):

-- Rail dashes (dark blue, \$500 million per sticker: \$170 million per game board inch [\$67 million per cm] or \$106 million per mile [\$66 million per km]) Costs were derived from the most recent FTA New Starts Annual Report (10).
+• Rail dashes (dark blue, \$500 million per sticker: \$170 million per game board inch [\$67 million per cm] or \$106 million per mile [\$66 million per km]) - Costs were derived from the most recent FTA New Starts Annual Report [10].
 In an effort to balance a grounding in reality with simplicity (and ease of play by agency stakeholders and members of the public), costs for rail projects were averaged for all modes of rail.
-Rail dashes reflect the average per-mile cost of all rail projects (and exclusive-guideway BRT projects) in FTA's FY2008 Annual Report on New Starts, excluding the Second Avenue Subway and Trans Hudson Express/Access to the Region's Core projects.
-This includes 13 rail projects and 4 busway projects. - Rapid bus dashes (light blue, \$10 million per sticker: \$3.2 million per game board inch [\$1.26 million per cm] or \$2 million per mile [\$1.24 million per km])
+Rail dashes reflect cost menu